 Rupert Murdoch's Money Machine

 Despite its problems, Myspace had finally reached profitability; it was a small profit, but it was proof that money was to be made here.
 What was even more clear is that MySpace attracted a lot of attention, and as a result, several legacy media giants saw it as an attractive prospect and became interested in acquiring it.
 A bidding war was sparked between Viacom and News Corp, which was eventually won by News Corp, owner of the Fox networks, and much, much more.
 News Corp paid $580 million for mixed media, despite everyone knowing that, of all the sites owned by the internet, Myspace had piqued their interest.
+This seemed like a large sum to pay for the site at the time, as many people were skeptical that advertisers would ever pay much to advertise on social media, but it was reported that Myspace founders were able to convince Rupert Murdoch, the founder of News Corp, to buy the company in just one meeting, as they told him Myspace was actually the perfect media company because users generate content themselves, so there's no content cost, and users generate content.
+Murdoch loved this, and thus the deal was agreed, and for a little while, after News Corp bought the business, things were going great.

 By July 2006, MySpace had 54 million monthly visitors, and 75-year-old Rupert Murdoch appeared on the cover of Wire with the headline Rupert Murdoch, Teen Idol, News Corp.
 MySpace's future, on the other hand, hopes that Rupert Murdoch's money will save MySpace and help them fix their problems.